Conspiracy Theories and Interior Design: Production

 The episode was written by Chris McKenna, his fourth writing credit on the series.
 It was directed by Adam Davidson, his fourth time directing the series.
 He has previously directed episodes for series like Big Love, Fringe and United States of Tara.

 Harmon stated in the DVD commentary that the third act was written at the last minute, and that they did not know how the conspiracy storyline would resolve for much of the episode's production.

-Trivia

-The episode features a Latvian independence parade, and aired on 18 November, Proclamation Day of the Republic of Latvia.

 Reception

 In its original American broadcast, "Conspiracy Theories And Interior Design" reached approximately 4.4 million households with a 1.9 rating/6% share in the 18–49 demographic.

 The episode received positive reviews from the critics.
 Cory Barker, of TV Surveillance, said, "good lord [it] is hilariously funny and flat-out fun" and "Conspiracy Theories and Interior Design" is simply an amazingly fun episode of the best comedy on television at the height of its powers."

 Furthermore, Kelsea Stahler, of hollywood.com, said "The "Conspiracy Theories and Interior Design" episode is a departure from the outlandish, grand zombie- space-simulator-Betty White fueled romps and a return to the formula that the show perfected back in season one.
 The show also keeps the childish wonder and the ensuing hilarity that Donald Glover's Troy brings to it with a subplot in which he and Abed create a blanket-fort city that takes over an entire dorm.
 Say what you will about relying on formula, but Communitys formula is 100 percent its own and when it comes to this stuff, nobody does it better."